blox/blox/docs/daemon_design.md

 > TODO: We're currently defining the exact user experience for these APIs in [this issue](https://github.com/blox/blox/pull/252).

-**CreateEnvironment** creates an environment object in the data service.
+**CreateEnvironment** creates an environment and environment revision objects in the data service.
 The environment is created in an inactive state which means that no monitor-deployments (which are deployments created automatically by the manager monitors when a new instance joins the cluster or a task failure happens) are created until a user-created deployment is kicked off or the environment is updated to be active.

 An alternative is to kick off a deployment any time an environment is created or updated, effectively removing the need for a **startDeployment** API.
 The advantages of this approach are one less API to call but the disadvantages are less control: the user cannot see the diff of changes before making them, the user cannot create an environment without kicking off a deployment and they cannot update an environment while a deployment is in progress because that deployment will be stopped and a new one will be started.
 One might argue that there is no reason for a user to update an environment unless they want to create a new deployment.
 While true, AWS APIs conventionally don't have a lot of side effects and err on the side of more control.
 It also might be confusing to have a **stopDeployment** API but not have a **startDeployment** one.

 All deployments created with the APIs are marked as user-created.
 When a new instance joins or a task needs to be restarted the deployment is marked as monitor-created.

-**StartDeployment** creates a deployment object in the data service.
-Deployments are created in pending state.
-If there is an existing user-created pending deployment, that deployment is set to canceled.
+**StartDeployment** takes the environment revision and kicks off a deployment for it that starts the provided tasks on the provided cluster.

 **RollbackDeployment** retrieves the corresponding deployment details and creates a new pending deployment with those details.

 **StopDeployment** updates the deployment status to to-be-stopped.

-**UpdateEnvironment** updates the environment object in the data service.
+**UpdateEnvironment** updates the environment object in the data service and/or creates a new environment revision depending on the updated fields.

-**DeleteEnvironment** checks that there are no in-progress deployments and set the environment status to to-be-deleted.
+**DeleteEnvironment** checks that there are no in-progress deployments and sets the environment status to to-be-deleted.

-All the Get/List APIs interact with the data service to retrieve and return objects.
+All the Describe/List APIs interact with the data service to retrieve and return objects.

 #### Data Service
 ##### Data Model

     Environment
-       Name: string
-       Status: EnvironmentStatus enum string
-       Health: EnvironmentHealth enum string
-       CreatedAt: timestamp
-       UpdatedAt: timestamp
+        EnvironmentId environmentId
+        String role

-       EnvironmentType: EnvironmentType enum string
+        EnvironmentType environmentType
+        Instant createdTime
+        Instant lastUpdatedTime
+        String environmentHealth
+        String environmentStatus
+        String deploymentMethod
-       DeploymentConfiguration: DeploymentConfiguration
+        DeploymentConfiguration deploymentConfiguration

-       DesiredTaskDefintion: string
-       DesiredCount: int
+        String activeEnvironmentRevisionId
+        String latestEnvironmentRevisionId

+    EnvironmentRevision
+        environmentId EnvironmentId
+        environmentRevisionId String
+        taskDefinition String
+        createdTime Instant
-       CurrentInstanceGroup: InstanceGroup
+        instanceGroup InstanceGroup

-       CurrentState: list of task objects grouped by task-def [
-           task-definition-1: [task1, task2]
-           task-defintion-2: [task3, task4,..,taskn]
-         ]
+    EnvironmentId
+        AccountId string
+        EnvironmentName: string
+        Cluster: string

     InstanceGroup
-        ID: uuid
-        Cluster: string
-        Attributes: list of string (optional)
+        Attributes: key-value pairs

     EnvironmentStatus
         Active,